Skip to content

 Common questions from Across SA families

-How do occupational therapists in Across SA approach early intervention for young children?
+How do occupational therapists in SA approach early intervention for young children?

-What questions should I ask when contacting an occupational therapy clinic?
+What questions should I ask when contacting an early intervention OT clinic in SA?

-How does NDIS funding work for early intervention occupational therapy in Across SA?
+Can I access NDIS funding for occupational therapy early intervention in SA?

 What happens during an occupational therapy assessment for a young child?